dyumnin/NCGPythonCocotb/README.md

-# NCGPythonCocotb
+# Dyumnin Semiconductors: Take home coding test for Verification/QC Role.

-Written test for applicants for Python + Cocotb QC developer
+Written test for applicants for verification/QC role.
+Tests effective use of Python and CocoTB Framework

 # Introduction